LMcBee95/Cerulean-Hardware/README.md

 X7-hardware
 ===========

-## Latest update
+# Latest update
 In this new setup I have included all the necessary files to program the IOToggle program to teh stm32F4 Discovery board.

+## What are we using
+This setup is based on the STM32F4xx_StdPeriph_Driver as well as the excellent Linux port of STLink by [Texane](https://github.com/texane/stlink)

-How to get setup on Linux or Mac:
+## How to get setup on Linux or Mac: (Windows instructions coming soon!)
 1. Download GCC-ARM for your system from here https://launchpad.net/gcc-arm-embedded/+download
 2. Setup the path on your computer to the location of the downloaded GCC-ARM
 3. Clone this directory to your computer
-4. cd into IOToggle and run make
+4. cd into IOToggle and run "make"
-5. Plug in your discovery board via the mini-usb connector and run make burn
+5. Plug in your discovery board via the mini-usb connector and run "make burn"
 6. Viola!
 Your Discovery board will now be running the simple IOToggle program.

 ## Tasks for the hardware programming team